The schedule of this track is more flexible, and is especially suited for students opting for a major.

 Restricted-choice elective components of the discipline Physics and Astronomy can be chosen from the compulsory and the restricted-choice elective courses of the tracks

-In addition, for students that are interested in Computational Physics it is recommended to choose courses from the Computational Physics of Soft and Living Matter route.
+In addition, for students that are interested in Computational Physics it is recommended to choose courses from the Computational Physics of Complex Systems route.

-The two-year specialisation route in Computational Physics of Soft and Living Matter, within the General Physics and Astronomy track, offers exciting and cutting-edge education which focuses on topics ranging from the collective dynamics of animal flocking to the mechanics of meta-materials.
+The two-year specialisation route in Computational Physics of Complex Systems, within the General Physics and Astronomy track, offers exciting and cutting-edge education which focuses on the physics of complex systems, with topics ranging from the collective dynamics of animal flocking to the mechanics of meta-materials.

 This programme places substantial emphasis on computational research methods, and offers a unique balance between fundamental, computational and applied sciences.
 It provides students with a skill-set relevant both for careers in academia as well as in various high-tech/data-based industries.